Exposition, Description, and Dialogue: How to Find the Balance

 *The examples of these techniques are from my flash fiction story “By a Child’s Hand.”

 What is your preferred balance among exposition, description, and dialogue?
 Why?
 Share your thoughts in comments below.
-For more writing advice from an editor, subscribe to Ignite Your Ink.
+For more writing advice from an editor and a free Guild to Building Strong Settings, subscribe to Ignite Your Ink.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.